sarl/sarl-jekyll-website/docs/official/gettingstarted/RunSARLAgentJava.md

-In the case you want to launch more than one agent programmatically, you could call the `startAgent` function the number of times you need.
+In the case you want to launch more than one agent programmatically, you could call the `startAgent` function with the number of agent instances you need.

 ## 3. Direct Access to the API of the Janus SRE